Evansville caretaker accused of charging more than $7,000 to patient's debit card

 44News has reached out to Visiting Angels for a comment.

-Hastie is being held in the Vanderburgh County Jail on a $1,000 bond.
+Hastie was being held in the Vanderburgh County Jail on a $1,000 bond, but was later released.